April 18-24, 2021

 Medical Laboratory Professionals Week originated in 1975 as National Medical Laboratory Week, or NMLW, under the auspices of the American Society for Medical Technology, now called the American Society for Clinical Laboratory Science (ASCLS).
 In subsequent years, other organizations have served as cosponsors and campaign supporters.

-It's time for the 5th Annual Lab Week Run!
-This event is sponsored by the ASCLS Student Forum and New Professional New Member Forum (NPNMF).
-Proceeds are used to support travel scholarships.
+It's almost time for the 6th Annual Lab Week Run!
+This event is sponsored by the ASCLS Ascending Professionals and Developing Professionals Forums!
+Proceeds are used to support travel grants, including the Education & Research Fund Cynthia L. Breen Memorial Scholarship.

 Thank you to our generous 2021 Platinum Sponsors!